brooke-tru/cse15l-lab-reports/LabReport2.md

 ![ls private key](https://github.com/brooke-tru/cse15l-lab-reports/assets/146862163/45825a07-248b-4f1c-a639-65f47ff8372f)

 * The path to the public key for your SSH key for logging into ieng6 (within your account on ieng6)
+* The path to the public key for my SSH key is `/.ssh/authorized_keys`.
 ![ls public key](https://github.com/brooke-tru/cse15l-lab-reports/assets/146862163/bd90ff8a-82d0-40b6-924b-1b9532a19364)

 * A terminal interaction where you log into ieng6 with your course-specific account without being asked for a password.